 - Brilliant diesel engines

 - Uneconomical petrol engines

-"Understated looks hide a stylish and well-equipped limousine interior.
-It's good to drive, even if the suspension is too firm for a luxury car."
+"The BMW 7 Series is great fun to drive, even if the suspension is too firm for a luxury car."

 MPG, running costs & CO2

 Interior & comfort